 Funding Issues.
-The FY2008 consolidated appropriation earmarked \$10 million in ESF from previous appropriations to assist the Nineveh Plain Christians.
-A supplemental appropriation for 2008 and 2009 (P.L.
-110-252) earmarked another \$10 million for this purpose.
+Appropriations for FY2008 and FY2009 each earmarked \$10 million in ESF to assist the Nineveh Plain Christians.
 The Consolidated Appropriations Act of 2010 (P.L.
 111-117) made a similar provision for FY2010, although focused on Middle East minorities generally and without a specific dollar figure mandated for Iraqi Christians.
 The State Department International Religious Freedom report for 2012 said that the United States has funded more than \$73 million for projects to support minority communities in Iraq.